hphelion/documentation/moonshot/manage.utilities.md

 ## Using Nagios

-Nagios is used to run the HP Cloud OS for Moonshot Clean-up Utility.
+Nagios is used to run the HP Helion Cloud OS for Moonshot Clean-up Utility.

 Note: In addition to the Clean-up Utility, other services that reside on the Cloud Controller and Compute Controller can be monitored using Nagios.

 1. Access the Nagios dashboard (https://192.168.124.10/nagios3/).
-Login with the admin username and password that you defined after you launched the HP Cloud OS for Moonshot ISO.
+Login with the admin username and password that you defined after you launched the HP Helion Cloud OS for Moonshot ISO.

 2. Click the Services link in the left panel of the Nagios web interface to see the cloud service checks and the other cloud services.